vitusvictor/vitusvictor/README.md

 ### Hello, welcome
 I'm Vitus, a fullstack developer.
 I mostly enjoy writing in Java, Javascript and Python.

 I currently work at Decagon but open to new opportunities.
-You can reach via: vitusvictor41@gmail.com or any of the links below.
+You can reach me via: vitusvictor41@gmail.com or any of the links below.

 ---